 The J. Crew Factory Walker Vest is one of my most worn articles of clothing, ever.
-Here's why I love it, how to wear it, and a higher quality alternative.
+Here's why I love it and how to wear it.

 When you buy new clothes, you never really know how much wear you're going to get out of them.
 This is especially true when you buy a new type of garment.

 Before buying the Walker Vest, I'd never owned a lightweight, quilted vest.
 In fact, I'd never really owned any type of vest, other than a couple of waistcoats that came with three piece suits.

 SEE ALSO: How to Layer Up With Lightweight Vests

 Since J. Crew Factory is pretty affordable, and most of their stuff is always on sale for 30% off, I decided to pull the trigger on the Walker Vest, figuring it wouldn't be the end of the world if I didn't like it.

 Fast forward a few years, and this simple quilted vest has become one of my most worn wardrobe staples.
 Turns out I'm a vest guy…who knew?